cliosight/cliosight_templates/platform_overview.md

 <img src="images/cliosight_app.png" />

 ### Creating Workflows in external code
 Data analysts use workflows to fine-tune machine learning models.
 By automating data management tasks directly in external code via API, they can collect processed data in the corresponding databases.
-This way the effort needed to manage high quality data in a project becomes much lesser than usual.
+The effort needed to manage high quality data in a project, thereby becomes much lesser than usual.
 Using Cliosight's workflow, a user can streamline the process of managing multiple data management jobs and triggers in an application within the platform.

 ### Ensuring Trustworthiness
 It is indeed easy to designate a form or an endpoint for collecting data into a particular table in an in-built datasource.
 This is to ensure that the final insights derived from this data is highly reliable.